ValdemarGr/gql/docs/schema/resolvers.md

 runVPNSubscription(subscriptionQuery, 3).unsafeRunSync()
 ```
-We can alsa check the performance difference of a queries that open a VPN connection, and ones that don't:
+We can also check the performance difference of a queries that open a VPN connection versus and ones that don't:
 ```scala mdoc
 def bench(fa: IO[_]) =
   for {